 The Associate of Arts and the Associate of Science Degrees are designed to provide students with the coursework needed to transfer to a four-year institution and pursue a bachelor's degree.
 The curriculum provides students the knowledge and skills needed to pursue various career pathways, while providing a credential beyond the high school degree.
 Students are strongly encouraged to consult with OCC faculty and Career Services as they begin to explore career options.
-Students can also utilize Career Coach, a resource provided by OCC, to explore degree programs and corresponding careers https://ocean.emsicc.com/
+OCC students can also utilize Focus2 Career, a resource provided by OCC, to explore degree programs and corresponding careers.
+To get started, log in through Ocean Connect (https://connect.ocean.edu/Connect/Default.aspx).